Treating Hair Loss

 What About Finasteride?

-Following that report, it was revealed that stronger doses (2.5 mg or 5 mg) of finasteride in FPHL were shown to be effective in several case reports and a few studies.
-This suggests that finasteride may be effective in FPHL, but the optimal dosage remains to be clarified.
-Basically, more research is needed to see how truly effective this treatment can be for women who are looking for another way to combat hair loss.
-In the meantime, we advise you to try minoxidil first, and discuss finasteride with your physician if minoxidil doesn't work, and only then if you are past child-bearing years, which means post-menopause.
+Following that report, it was revealed that stronger doses (2.5 mg or 5 mg) of Finasteride in FPHL were shown to be effective in several case reports and a few studies.
+This suggests that Finasteride may be effective in FPHL, but the optimal dosage remains to be clarified and more research is needed to see how truly effective this treatment can be for women who are looking for another way to combat hair loss (International Journal of Trichology, 2013).

 Risks and Side Effects of Minoxidil and Finasteride

-What About Shampoos and Conditioners for Hair Loss?
+What About Shampoos, Conditioners or Supplements for Hair Loss?

 Some companies sell thickening shampoos or conditioners that may appear to work, albeit to a very minor degree, by adding bulk to each hair shaft via film-forming agents.
 Although such products can help thinning hair appear fuller, the film-forming agents do not in any way increase hair growth.
 If anything, these kinds of ingredients can build up over time, leading to flat, lifeless hair.
 For best results, alternate such products with a clarifying shampoo, which will remove the buildup and allow the thickening products to work as intended.